 The University retains the right to continue a hearing whenever necessary and appropriate.
-Any students or student group who fail to appear at a scheduled hearing consent to the conducting of said hearing in their absence.
+Any students or student group who fail to appear at a scheduled hearing consent to the hearing taking place in their absence.
 Should the student be suspended or expelled as a result, they may request a de novo hearing during the time of the appeal period as noted in the outcome letter.